 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-I’d already come up with about a gazillion no-carve Halloween pumpkin ideas but somehow had never made Frankenstein pumpkins.
-Then inspiration hit me in a dollar store.
-As I wandered through the Halloween aisle, I stumbled across this Frankenstein card and I had my next no-carve pumpkin idea!
+I’m always trying to come up with new no carve pumpkin ideas and the inspiration for this one hit me in the Halloween aisle.
+I stumbled across this fun card in a store and voila, I had my next pumpkin idea!